 To some, personality disorders may seem benign but, by and large, harmless.
 In general, these disorders affect those living with them most significantly, with moderate effects on friends and family.

 The symptoms of personality disorders are incredibly varied, which makes them very difficult to self-diagnose.
 Signs that point to a personality disorder may actually be symptoms of another mental health issue such as anxiety or depression, so it’s important to only pursue a diagnosis from a trained mental health professional.
 Some mental health symptoms can also be from underlying physical issues, which is why a proper mental health diagnosis always includes a thorough physical screening to rule out the possibility of a medical issue.
+A mental health diagnosis doesn’t define you; it’s a guide for treatment.

 One of the main problems with ignoring symptoms that may be in line with a personality disorder is that these disorders often get worse over time.
 What may only be a minor inconvenience or cause for pause now can turn into a major problem that affects your relationships, your work and even your ability to care for yourself later on.